apache/pekko/docs/src/main/paradox/serialization.md

 @@@

-Akka provides serializers for several primitive types and [protobuf](https://github.com/protocolbuffers/protobuf)
+Pekko provides serializers for several primitive types and [protobuf](https://github.com/protocolbuffers/protobuf)
 @javadoc[com.google.protobuf.GeneratedMessage](com.google.protobuf.GeneratedMessage) (protobuf2) and @javadoc[com.google.protobuf.GeneratedMessageV3](com.google.protobuf.GeneratedMessageV3) (protobuf3) by default (the latter only if
-depending on the akka-remote module), so normally you don't need to add configuration for that if you send raw protobuf messages as actor messages.
+depending on the pekko-remote module), so normally you don't need to add configuration for that if you send raw protobuf messages as actor messages.

 ### Programmatic

-If you want to programmatically serialize/deserialize using Akka Serialization, here are some examples:
+If you want to programmatically serialize/deserialize using Pekko Serialization, here are some examples:

 Scala